roman/Haskell-capataz/docs/tutorial.md

   wait killerAsync `finally` mapM_ cancel asyncList
 ```

-`(0)` We start by removing the default `Prelude` and use the batteries included [`protolude`](https://hackage.haskell.org/package/protolude) library, this provides most of the used functions from Haskell and some extra useful libraries
+`(0)` We start by removing the default `Prelude` and use the batteries included [`protolude`](https://hackage.haskell.org/package/protolude) library, this provides most of the used functions from Haskell and some extra useful libraries.

-`(1)` We use the [`optparse-generic`](https://hackage.haskell.org/package/optparse-generic) library to get a quick CLI optparser that provides us with the number of processes to run
+`(1)` We use the [`optparse-generic`](https://hackage.haskell.org/package/optparse-generic) library to get a quick CLI optparser that provides us with the number of processes to run.

-`(2)` We spawn an [async](https://hackage.haskell.org/package/async) (thread) where each of them is going to execute the `spawnProcessNumber` sub-routine
+`(2)` We spawn an [async](https://hackage.haskell.org/package/async) (thread) where each of them is going to execute the `spawnProcessNumber` sub-routine.

-`(3)` We spawn another thread that kills Unix processes
+`(3)` We spawn another thread that kills Unix processes.

-When executed, this program is going to fail silently, removing the output of each of the threads that fail from the execution of the `killerNumberProcess` sub-routine.
-The following example will show a similar project that uses our API and adds reliability to the thread execution by restarting threads in case of failure from external factors.
+When we run the previous program, it will fail slowly, removing the output of each of the threads that stop working after receiving an asynchronous exception.
+The Operative System throws this exception, but it originates from the execution of the `killerNumberProcess` sub-routine which sends a `SIGTERM` signal to the spawned process on each of the running threads.

+The next example will show a project that uses the same functions, but relies on our API, which restarts threads in case of failure from external factors (in this case a `SIGTERM` Unix signal).

 ## Example 2 - Running program with supervision

-Now, let's have a capataz that monitors both a group of threads that execute the `spawnProcessNumber` sub-routine and also another thread that kills process randomly.
+Now, instead of using async, let's build the Haskell threads using a capataz instance that monitors both a group of threads that execute the `spawnProcessNumber` sub-routine and, a thread that terminates particular Unix process in a random fashion.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}